orcfax/docs/docs/developer-manual/orcfax-deployments.md

 ---
-id: orcfax deployments
+id: protocol deployments
 sidebar_position: 3
 slug: /deployments
 ---

+# Protocol deployments

 <!-- note:
     Use &#x2011; to replace dashes below, e.g. for datetime stamps.

     2024-01-01 becomes 2024&#x2011;01&#x2011;01.
 -->

-# Protocol deployments

 The following documents current and historical deployments of the Orcfax protocol.
 The hashes can be used to navigate Orcfax Fact Statements and archival